joshwuhh/Josh/Coffee_README.md

 <!--- ## Acknowledgements --->

 ## The Process
-Compiled a few sources for data and began thinnking of what i could ask of the data sets obtained as well as how can I bring these together into one file? saved individual sheets from data XLS files as CSV files installed and loaded "readr" package into R studio changed necessary files to CSV format began upload and read the CSV files in R studio using the Readr package
+Compiled a few sources for data and began thinking of what i could ask of the data sets obtained as well as how can I bring these together into one file?

+installed and loaded "readr" package into R studio changed necessary files to CSV format began upload and read the CSV files in R studio using the Readr package